-STUDENT ADVISORY COUNCILS FOR BOTH UNDERGRADUATE and GRADUATE DEPARTMENTS

-For purposes of promoting the TTUHSC School of Nursing, four student advisory councils exist to maintain open communication between students and administration/faculty/staff: the Undergraduate Department Advisory Council, the Non-Traditional Electronic Advisory Forums, the Graduate Department Chairs' Advisory Council and the DNP Student Advisory Council.
+STUDENT ADVISORY COUNCILS FOR BOTH UNDERGRADUATE and GRADUATE DEPARTMENTS students and administration/faculty/staff: the Undergraduate Department Advisory Council, the Non-Traditional Electronic Advisory Forums, the Graduate Department Chairs' Advisory Council, the BSN to DNP Advisory Council, and the Post-Master's DNP Student Advisory Council.
 Through the Department Advisory Councils, student representatives advise the administration on ways to improve the educational process while enrolled in the School of Nursing.
-Student representatives volunteer or are selected by the Department Chairs/Associate Deans to serve on the Department Advisory Councils and are expected to represent their fellow students by bringing forth issues of importance to be addressed by the Council.
+Student representatives volunteer or are selected by the applicable Associate Dean/Department Chair to serve on the Department Advisory Councils and are expected to represent their fellow students by bringing forth issues of importance to be addressed by the Council.